 We will also continue Colgate’s time honored Teaching Tables this semester.
 Tables represent more structured and moderated conversations around specific topics that are brought to the CLTR from you.
 If you have a teaching need, wish to explore a new technique, want to hear from a faculty panel on a specific topic, etc. just let us know.
 You propose the topic and perhaps suggested presenters and we do all the work to set things up.
 To suggest an idea please email email@example.com.

 Colleagues in the Learning and Applied Innovation (LAI) group in ITS will be facilitating a series of workshops to assist faculty with workshops to support remote teaching.
 A full list of sessions can be found on the workshop calendar page.

-The Task Force for Remote Learning is charged with developing new ways to support faculty as we continue, in whole or in part, in remote instruction.
-Please find additional information and support for your courses this semester on the Task Force for Remote Learning website.
+The Task Force for Remote Learning was charged with developing new ways to support faculty in remote instruction during the pandemic.
+Resources can still be found on the Task Force for Remote Learning website.